princessetowe/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

+This directory conatins a header file and tasks for project 0x06-pointers_arrays_strings

-Task 0: A function that concatenates two strings.
+main.h: Header file containing the prototypes for each task Task 0: A function that concatenates two strings.
 Task 1: A function that concatenates two strings.
 Task 2: A function that copies a string.